Mauritania: Colonial history

 Starting in the late 19th century, France laid claim to the territories of present-day Mauritania, from the Senegal River area northwards.
 In 1901, Xavier Coppolani took charge of the imperial mission.
 Through a combination of strategic alliances with Zawaya tribes and military pressure on the Hassane warrior nomads, he managed to extend French rule over the Mauritanian emirates.
-Beginning in 1903 and 1904, the French armies succeeded in occupying Trarza, Brakna, and Tagant, but the northern emirate of Adrar held out longer, aided by the anticolonial rebellion (or jihad) of shaykh Maa al-Aynayn and by insurgents from Tagant and the other occupied regions.
+Beginning in 1903 and 1904, the French armies succeeded in occupying Trarza, Brakna, and Tagant.
+However the northern emirate of Adrar held out longer; the emirate was aided by the anticolonial rebellion (or jihad) of shaykh Maa al-Aynayn and by insurgents from Tagant and the other occupied regions.
 In 1904, France organized the territory of Mauritania, and it became part of French West Africa, first as a protectorate and later as a colony.
 In 1912, the French armies defeated Adrar, and incorporated it into the territory of Mauritania.

 French rule brought legal prohibitions against slavery and an end to interclan warfare.
-During the colonial period, 90% of the population remained nomadic.
-Gradually, many individuals belonging to sedentary peoples, whose ancestors had been expelled centuries earlier, began to migrate into Mauritania.
-Until 1960, the capital of French West Africa was Saint-Louis, in Senegal.
+During the colonial period 90% of the population remained nomadic.
+Gradually many individuals belonging to sedentary peoples, whose ancestors had been expelled centuries earlier, began to migrate into Mauritania.
+Until 1902, the capital of French West Africa was in modern-day Senegal.
+It was first established at Saint-Louis and later, from 1902 to 1960, in Dakar.
 When Senegal gained its independence that year, France chose Nouakchott as the site of the new capital of Mauritania.
 At the time, Nouakchott was little more than a fortified village (or ksar).

 After Mauritanian independence, larger numbers of indigenous sub-Saharan African peoples (Haalpulaar, Soninke, and Wolof) migrated into it, most of them settling in the area north of the Senegal River.
-Many of these new arrivals had been educated in the French language and French customs, and became clerks, soldiers, and administrators in the new state.
+Many of these new arrivals had been educated in the French language and customs, and became clerks, soldiers, and administrators in the new state.
 At the same time, the French were militarily suppressing the most intransigent Hassane tribes in the north.
 French pressure on those tribes altered the existing balance of power, and new conflicts arose between the southern populations and the Moors.

-Modern-day slavery still exists in different forms in Mauritania.
-According to some estimates, thousands of Mauritanians are still enslaved.
-A 2012 CNN report, "Slavery's Last Stronghold", documents the ongoing slave-owning cultures.
-This social discrimination is applied chiefly against the "black Moors" (Haratin) in the northern part of the country, where tribal elites among "white Moors" (Bidh'an, Hassaniya-speaking Arabs and Arabized Berbers) hold sway.
-Slavery practices exist also within the sub-Saharan African ethnic groups of the south.

 The great Sahel droughts of the early 1970s caused massive devastation in Mauritania, exacerbating problems of poverty and conflict.
 The arabized dominant elites reacted to changing circumstances, and to Arab nationalist calls from abroad, by increasing pressure to arabize many aspects of Mauritanian life, such as law and the education system.
 This was also a reaction to the consequences of the French domination under the colonial rule.
 Various models for maintaining the country's cultural diversity have been suggested, but none have been successfully implemented.